 This set features four attachments, which is uncommon.
 You'll get a flex shaft and an auxiliary handle for precision work, as well as a multipurpose cutting bit and a cutting guide for easier and more accurate cutting.
 The 80 accessories included in the kit range from polishing bits to grinding pads.
 Each accessory or attachment has a specific use that broadens the possibilities of what you can do with this TACKLIFE rotary tool.

 The rotary tool itself boasts a significant speed range, with six speed levels starting at 10,000 rpm and topping out at 32,000 rpm.
-Accessories are switched out easily with a spindle lock system and the plastic power tool is coated with rubber handhold for a more comfortable working experience.
+Accessories are switched out easily with a spindle lock system and the plastic power tool is coated with a rubber handhold for a more comfortable working experience.
 The set features a two-year warranty.